Chew (comics): Tabletop game

 On May 19, 2014, IDW Games announced a tabletop game.
 The game will feature multiple ways to play including board, card and dice games.
 IDW Games will be working with John Layman and Rob Guillory to create the game which was initially due to be released early 2015.
 After multiple delays, it was eventually released on July 15, 2015.

 Tabletop role playing game

-On October 5, 2021, a Kickstarter for a Chew tabletop role-playing game went live, reaching triple its base goal on day one and clearing four of its stretch goals.
-On the same day, an actual play demo aired on Hyper RPG's Twitch channel with the cast of Kaiji Tang as The GM, Jimmy Wong as Tony Chu, Elyse Willems as Amelia Mintz, Malika Lim Eubank as Toni Chu, and Zac Eubank as John Colby.
+On October 5, 2021, publisher Imagining Games launched a Kickstarter for a Chew tabletop role-playing game.
+The campaign realised nearly $53,000 from a goal of a little under $7,000.
+On the day of the campaign launch, Hyper RPG aired an actual play demo on their Twitch channel featuring Kaiji Tang as the GM, Jimmy Wong as Tony Chu, Elyse Willems as Amelia Mintz, Malika Lim Eubank as Toni Chu, and Zac Eubank as John Colby.
+CHEW The Roleplaying Game is a "Forged in the Dark" game with rules adapted from Blades in the Dark.
+It was designed and written by Pete Petrusha, Justin Forest, Justin Ford, Steve Dee and Joseph Weaver.
+It was released in 2024 and won a Judge's Spotlight Award at the 2024 ENNIE Awards.